EO-DataHub/eodhp-guide/services/auth-agent.md

 ### Control

-To restart service run `kubectl rollout restart auth-agent -n auth-agent` for Kubernetes cluster.
+To restart service run `kubectl rollout restart -n auth-agent deployment auth-agent` for Kubernetes cluster or use ArgoCD UI to restart.

 To stop service, the service must be removed from ArgoCD configuration.